 The sum of a user's static and dynamic private segments cannot exceed 1024.
-A sum greater than 192 requires an additional page of wired memory per user.

 Some separately priced Prime products require more than the default number of private dynamic segments.

 To submit Batch jobs, a user must have at least two command levels.
 A user's Batch jobs will fail if the user is set up with only one command level.